rabble/trademe-tracker/README.md

-# TradeMe Property Tracker
+# MiVoy

-A web application that automatically tracks favorited properties from TradeMe, primarily residential and land listings.
+A web application that automatically tracks favorited properties from online listings, primarily residential and land listings in New Zealand.

 ## Project Setup